MicrosoftDocs/entra-docs/docs/identity/authentication/concept-certificate-based-authentication-certificateuserids.md

 For cloud-only users, only users with roles **Global Administrators**, **Privileged Authentication Administrator** can write into certificateUserIds.
 Cloud-only users can use both UX and MSGraph to write into certificateUserIds.
 For synched users, AD users with role **Hybrid Identity Administrator** can write into the attribute.
 Only Microsoft Entra Connect can be used to update CertificateUserIds by syncing the value from on-premises for synched users.

 >[!NOTE]
->Active Directory Administrators (including accounts with delegated administrative privilege over synched user accounts as well as administrative rights over the Azure >AD Connect Servers) can make changes that impact the certificateUserIds value in Microsoft Entra ID for any synched accounts.
+>Active Directory administrators, such as accounts with delegated administrative privilege over synchronized user accounts, or administrative rights over the Microsoft Entra Connect servers, can make changes that impact the certificateUserIds value in Microsoft Entra ID for any synchronized account.

-## Update certificate user IDs
+## Update certificateUserIds

 Tenant admins can use the following steps to update certificate user IDs for a user account: